Curriculum

 A. Global MBA Electives

-These courses cover a broad range of business subjects, including those in our three focus areas of Sustainability and Green Business, Culture and Creativity, and Business in Asia.
+These courses cover a broad range of business subjects, including those in our three focus areas of Sustainability, Culture and Creativity, and Business in Asia.
 All elective courses are open to all students.

 Sustainability and Green Business Courses